charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Final2017.md

 - Delete a record in **localStorage**.
 - Extra Credit: Update a record in the database.
 - Extra Credit: Delete a record
+- Extra Credit: Refresh database from CongressAddress with new data from your address-list.json.

 ## Platforms